pedromasb/astro-blog/src/content/blog/jplus_ucds.md

   - Virtual Observatory
   - Machine Learning
   - Low-mass
-description: Journal Article in Astronomy & Astrophysics
+description: Lead author of a journal article published in Astronomy & Astrophysics
 ---

 In this work, published in Astronomy & Astrophysics, we use data from the J-PLUS archive to consolidate a search methodology for ultracool dwarfs in large multi-filter photometric surveys, which will be key for the identification of ultracool dwarfs in upcoming surveys such as J-PAS and Euclid.
 We also develop a Python algorithm capable of detecting excess in the J-PLUS filters corresponding to the Halpha and CaII H and K emission lines, revealing the potential of multi-filter photometric surveys to detect flaring M dwarfs.